1jour1vin

 Wine rated (2017 guide) 95/100

-The clarity of the color is very appealing in this wine with its plum, citrus, and orange peel character.
-A full body that sneaks up on you with a stony, tannic character.
-Needs time to soften up a bit.
+The wine’s bright color is very appealing, with notes of plum, citrus, and orange peel.
+It has a full body that envelops you with a stony, tannic character.
+It needs time to mellow a bit.
 Excellent aging potential.
-Try again in 2021.
+Try it again in 2021.

 Customer rating